 Sometimes it may be difficult to talk with the dog's owner.
-You may therefore prefer to fill out this barking dog card(PDF, 300KB) and leave it with your neighbour.
+You may therefore prefer to fill out this barking dog card(PDF, 351KB) and leave it with your neighbour.
 Although not a requirement, leaving your name and a contact number on this card gives you and your neighbour the opportunity to discuss this to help resolve the issue.

-If the problem persists contact the Town's Rangers.
-To assist Rangers in their investigation use the Barking Dog Diary(PDF, 242KB).
-Fill out the initial page (form seven) and then complete the diary section over the next week or two as shown in the example enclosed.
-The completed forms can then be posted or scanned and emailed to the Town.
+If the problem persists contact the Town's Rangers through customer service on 08 9311 8111.
+To assist Rangers in their investigation they may send out a Barking Dog Diary for you to complete over a two-week period.
+The completed form can then be posted or scanned and emailed to the Town.
 The information that you provide in this document is a record of the problem that you are encountering and is required for a Ranger to act on your behalf.
 This information can show patterns that might help resolve the issue and may also be used as evidence if required.

 Addressing barking, if deemed a nuisance by the Town, is a legislative requirement as defined by The Dog Act 1976.